Chart Color Schemes

 Naremburn has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.6% of all households, including 34.3% couples with children, 26.6% couples without children, and 7.7% single parent families.
-Non-family households comprise the remaining 30.4%, with lone person households at 26.6% and group households making up 3.6%.
-The median household size is 2.4 people, smaller than Greater Sydney's average of 2.7.
+Family households account for 69.6% of all households, including 34.3% couples with children, 26.6% couples without children, and 7.7% single parent families.
+Non-family households make up the remaining 30.4%, with lone person households at 26.6% and group households comprising 3.6% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households